-Six units will be awarded as detailed above, History 300X and History 300Y or two History 699s.
+Six units will be awarded as detailed above, History 304A and History 304B or two History 699s.

-All students will stay in shared dorm rooms at St. John's University.
-Bedrooms will be furnished with bunk beds, desks, chairs, closet, bookshelves and sink.
+All students will stay in shared apartments in the Prati region of Rome.
+Four to seven students will share a large apartment furnished with beds, desks, chairs, closets, and bookshelves.
 Bathrooms will be shared.
-Students will be accommodated in single, double, and triple-occupancy rooms and may request a particular roommate.
+Students will be accommodated in double, and triple-occupancy rooms and may request a particular roommate.

 Estimated Total Cost: